raymondanthony/git-shortmaps/README.md

 $ . bash_completion ./shortmaps
 ```

-You may also add your own mappings to `~/.git-shortmaps`.
+You may also add your own mappings to `~/.git-shortmaps`, which is sourced
+automatically and will take precedence over any other mappings.

 ## Usage
 By default, the following mappings are available, each with tab completion: